|Nutrition Facts (per serving)|

 Tips for Marinating Fish

 - However, whereas beef, especially tough cuts, benefit from long marinating times (often overnight), fish is a different story.
 Fish is naturally tender and therefore doesn't need a liquid to break down any fibers and tenderize the flesh.
-In addition, it does not take very long for the flavors of the marinade to infuse the fish; the firmest fish steaks need to sit in the mixture one to two hours while most other types of fish only require 30 minutes.
+In addition, it does not take very long for the flavors of the marinade to infuse the fish; the firmest fish steaks (such as swordfish) need to sit in the mixture one to two hours while most other types of fish only require 30 minutes.